YOUTH MINISTRIES

 1 week in summer

-The vision is for us as a community of youth AND adults to be willing to look into the future and practice what leadership looks like within the community of Christ.
+The hope is that both youth and adults will work together to learn and practice what true leadership looks like in the community of Christ.